Shooter kills three in a Target parking lot in Austin before being captured, police say

 One of the victims who died at the scene was a child, while the other two victims were adults, said Captain Shannon Koesterer, said a public information officer for the Austin-Travis County Emergency Medical Services.

+The suspect fled the Target parking lot by stealing a car at the scene, then crashed it and stole a second car from a Volkswagen dealership, Davis said.

-The man was captured about 20 miles away in south Austin and taken into custody after being tased, Davis said.
+The man was captured about 20 miles away in south Austin after another person called police, Davis said.
+He was taken into custody after being tased.

 “This is a very sad day for Austin.
 It’s a very sad day for us all and my condolences go out to the families,” Davis said.
 She did not reveal the identities of the victims.